machalen/ML_complex_diseases/README.md

 #### Hyperparameter selection

-The grid search approach is employed for hyperparameter selection, which involves defining a set of values for each hyperparameter, and testing all possible combinations.
-The set of hyperparameters are defined in the __*parameters.txt*__ file located in the directory __Hyperparameters__ and are divided into subsections corresponding to each ML method.
+The grid search approach is employed for hyperparameter selection, which involves listing a set of values for each hyperparameter, and testing all possible combinations.
+The set of hyperparameters are listed in the __*parameters.txt*__ file located in the directory __Hyperparameters__ and are divided into subsections corresponding to each ML method.
+The __*parameters.txt*__ file can be modified to include the [desired parameters](Hyperparameters/README.md) to test in the grid search.

-A set of hyperparameters is defined by default in the __*parameters.txt*__ file, but it can be modified.

 --------------------------------------------------------

 #### Logistic Regression (LR)

 ```bash